-Campaign to "STOP" Cooking Fire Injuries and Deaths of Children and Seniors.
+"STOP Fire" Campaign Materials Now Available to Prevent Cooking Fire Injuries and Deaths

-WASHINGTON, D.C. - The International Association of Black Professional Fire Fighters (IABPFF) announced its STOP Fire Campaign today, which addresses residential cooking fire safety for African-Americans, with specific attention to two groups: parents and caregivers of children four to 14-years-old and seniors ages 65 to 85.
+WASHINGTON, D.C. - The International Association of Black Professional Fire Fighters (IABPFF) is working to make summer cooking safer for African Americans by rolling out an educational video and additional fire safety materials through its STOP Fire Campaign.
+The campaign materials, which are being introduced in 11 cities this summer, address residential cooking fire safety for African Americans, with specific attention to two groups: parents and caregivers of children four to 14-years-old and seniors ages 65 to 85.
 The campaign's theme is Fire-Safe Cooking: A Recipe for Saving Lives.

-The United States Fire Administration (USFA) awarded a grant to the IABPFF to implement the STOP Fire Campaign, which will help reduce home fires, injuries, and deaths associated with cooking, especially during the holiday season and large family gatherings.
+In August 2008, the United States Fire Administration (USFA) awarded a grant to the IABPFF to implement the STOP Fire Campaign, which will help reduce home fires, injuries, and deaths associated with cooking, especially during the holiday season and large family gatherings.